vectordotdev/vector/docs/specs/target.md

   * SHOULD deploy across 2 availability zones, MUST be overridable by the user.
 * Sizing
   * MUST deploy in a way that takes full advantage of all system resources.
+    The Vector service should not be artificially limited with resource limiters such as cgroups.
   * SHOULD request 8 vCPUs, MUST be overridable by the user.
   * SHOULD request 2 GiB of memory per vCPU (16 GiB in this case), MUST be overridable by the user.
-  * SHOULD be limited to 1 GiB of disk space, MUST be overridable by the user.
+  * SHOULD request 6 GiB of disk space per vCPU (48 GiB in this case), MUST be overridable by the user.
+  * SHOULD use the following instances if deployed in a listed cloud.
+    * AWS SHOULD default to `c6g.2xlarge` instances with 48 GiB of EBS `io2`
+      disk space.
+    * Azure SHOULD default to `f8` instances with 48 GiB of standard SSD disk space.
+    * GCP SHOULD default to `c2` instances with 8 vCPUS, 16 GiB of memory, and 48 GiB of SSD persisted disk space.
+* Scaling
+  * Load-balancing?...
+  * Autoscaling SHOULD be enabled by default driven by an 85% CPU utilization target over a rolling 5 minute window.
+  * Autoscaling SHOULD have a stabilization period of 5 minutes.

 ### 5. Unified Architecture

 TODO: Should we support this as a top-level architecture, or have users deploy both the agent and aggregator separately and integrate them by default?

-## Hardening
+## 6. Hardening

 * Setup
   * An unprivileged Vector service account SHOULD be created upon installation